-In compliance with Republic Act No. 7656 requiring the GOCCs to declare and remit dividends to the National Government (NG) of at least 50 per cent of their annual earnings, the Board of Directors of LLFC declared cash dividends to the NG through a Resolution dated April 19, 2022, the Board of Directors of LBP Leasing and Finance Corporation, through its Resolution, approved the declaration of cash dividends amounting to P51,191,805 or P1.0543 per share on the 48,555,254 common stocks held by all stockholders of date of record, December 31, 2021.
+In compliance with Republic Act No. 7656 requiring the GOCCs to declare and remit dividends to the National Government (NG) of at least 50 per cent of their annual earnings, the Board of Directors of LLFC declared cash dividends to the NG through a Resolution dated April 26, 2023, the Board of Directors of LBP Leasing and Finance Corporation, through its Resolution No. 23-077, approved the declaration of cash dividends amounting to P54,474,141 or P1.1219 per share on the 48,555,254 common stocks held by all stockholders as of date of record, December 31, 2022.